ZHCMOONWIND/EilMob/README.md

-# EilMoB: Emotion-aware Incongruity Learning and Modality Bridging Network for Multi-modal Sarcasm Detection
+## EilMoB: Emotion-aware Incongruity Learning and Modality Bridging Network for Multi-modal Sarcasm Detection

-## Project Overview

-**EilMoB** is a model for multi-modal sarcasm detection that combines text and visual information.
-It enhances sarcasm detection accuracy by using an emotion-aware incongruity learning mechanism and a modality bridging network.
-This model effectively bridges the gap between text and images, improving detection performance.
+This repository contains the code for the paper titled **EilMoB: Emotion-aware Incongruity Learning and Modality Bridging Network for Multi-modal Sarcasm Detection**.

 ## Installation